JasonLautzenheiser/bootstrap-combojs/README.md

  `template`: Custom function that returns markup for the combobox.

  `openOnElementClick`: if `true` the dropdown menu will appear when clicking on the input box.
-Defaults to `false`
+Defaults to `true`

  `fullWidthMenu`: if `true` the dropdown menu will be the full width of the input.
+Defaults to `true`

+ `newOptionsAllowed`: if `true` the control will allow options that are not valid options in the dropdown.
 Defaults to `false`

  `placeholder`: Set the placeholder attribute of the input box, removed the `data-placeholder`  Defaults to an empty string.